amritrajpaul/TheDailySnap/README.md

 - **YouTube Integration**: Automatic upload to YouTube with proper metadata
 - **Content Management**: Intelligent ranking and categorization of news articles
 - **Parallel Processing**: Optimized for speed with concurrent video processing
-- **Daily Summary Video**: Automatically creates and uploads an end-of-day recap
+- **Hindi Video**: Generates a second video in Hinglish with Hindi voice-over

 ## 📋 Prerequisites